-The investment limits are set at various levels with limits which are more stringent than the regulatory limits as prescribed by BNM.
-The investment limits are monitored monthly to ensure compliance with the investment limits as specified in the Risk Based Capital Framework for Insurers issued by BNM.
+The investment limits are set at various levels which are on top of and more stringent than the regulatory limits as prescribed by BNM.
+The investment levels are monitored monthly to ensure compliance with both internal investment limits and those specified in the Risk Based Capital Framework for Insurers and the Investment-linked Business Policy Document issued by BNM.

-The investment performance reports are amongst the reports submitted to the Investment Committee and the Board of the Company for review at its quarterly meetings.
+The investment performance reports are amongst the reports submitted to the Investment Committee and the Boards of the Company for review at its quarterly meetings.

-Code of Conduct for Business Ethics and Compliance ("COC")
+Code of Conduct ("COC")